ieeta-pt/HYMET/README.md

 ## Support & Citation

 - Open issues and feature requests on the GitHub tracker.
-- Cite HYMET using the forthcoming `CITATION.cff` once published.
+- Cite HYMET using `CITATION.cff` in this repository.